eQTL-Catalogue/susie-workflow/README.md

 # susie-workflow
 Nextflow workflow for applying the [Sum of Single Effects (SuSiE)](https://stephenslab.github.io/susieR/) finemapping model to a large number of molecular QTLs.

+This workflow has now been merged into the [eQTL-Catalogue/qtlmap](https://github.com/eQTL-Catalogue/qtlmap) workflow and is no longer maintained independetly.

 # Usage

 ```bash